OpenWork-NZ/mdwg/docs/_defs/Purpose.md

 A purpose statement is generally shorter than an abstract and should be written in a style that your human audience will easily comprehend.
 The purpose should capture the "why" a dataset was created and to what end it is used.
 Common language should be used that most people could understand.
 If there is a need for more technical language to describe the resource, this should be included at the end of the purpose statement.

 ## ICSM Recommendations
-Therefore - Keep the purpose statement generally shorter than your abstract and write in a style that your human audience will easily comprehend.
+Therefore - keep the purpose statement generally shorter than your abstract and write in a style that your human audience will easily comprehend.
 Capture the "why" a resource was created and to what end it is used.
 Use common language that most people could understand.
 If there is a need for more technical language to describe the resource, this should be included at the end of the purpose statement.

 Populate the *purpose* element and provide enough narrative to give the reader a good understanding of the intent for which the resource was created.
 Use common language as far as possible as the readers may come from a different domain.
 The contents of a purpose should include as much information as would be useful to indicate the alignment of the original purpose and potential users' requirements.